MiiRaGe/simple_distributed_cache/README.md

 ### Fifth Version

-The handling for when a node is down was based on the internal Python version, so it's checking that the instance is not None.
+In the first version the handling for when a node is down was based on the internal Python version, so it's checking that the instance is not None.
 This cannot apply to a CacheProxy.

-This version is UNDER CONSTRUCTION
+Changes:
+  - Some request changes to polling with timeout to prevent hanging when a node is down.
+  - It raises an attribute error when network fails so that it behave like calling .set_key on None.
+  - Added Dockerfile, although it's very crude.
+  - Changed the functionnal test file so it's easier to load and verify data

+Tried a randomize node for the client by getting the list of nodes from a node and randomize which node is reached, but that doesn't work well when nodes are in an internal network and client needs to know external IP not internal.